aleshaleksey/fansys23/08-spell-list.md

 **Special**: Undead that do not succeed the save take 3 damage (divine) directly to their HP.

 **Upcast**: For every extra dice increase the number of B/C class conditions removed by 1.
 If at least 5 dice are used, an S class condition can be removed, although this will not necessarily make things better.
-The damage to undead is not increased.
+The damage to undead is also increased by 1 point per extra MP die.

 ___
 ### Earth Ward